 Caution – SPOILER ALERT – it’s impossible for me to not talk about what makes this such an entertaining read without giving away some major plot points.

 If I was being majorly critical I would have to say that the writer can be glimpsed a little too often behind the words in the way he has the story twisting, turning and pretending to be one thing while actually being another (the funeral that turns into a wedding for instance).
-However for me as a writer rather than a reader it was intriguing to see how with some expertly chosen ambiguous phraseology he was able to carry off this kind of literary shenanigans with unrelenting gusto.
+However for me, as a writer rather than a reader, it was intriguing to see how with some well-chosen ambiguous phraseology he was able to carry off this kind of literary shenanigans with unrelenting gusto.